nnplinggg/minerva_pathfinder/README.md

 ## The Problem

 Admitted and freshman Minerva students face a wall of dense, text-heavy information when trying to understand how the curriculum connects to their interests.
 The course catalog is a PDF.
 The school descriptions are administrative.
-There's no interactive way to say: *"I care about systems and data — what would my actual Minerva coursework look like?"*
+So...there's no interactive way to say: *"I care about systems and data — what would my actual Minerva coursework look like?"*

-This creates anxiety, not excitement.
-Students struggle to find their intellectual "fit" before committing — or in their first year when choosing concentrations.
+This creates a lot of anxiety for students, including myself.
+We often struggle to find our intellectual "fit" before committing — or in our first year when choosing concentrations.

 **Minerva Pathfinder aims to facilitate personalized exploration.**